openkaios/openkaios.github.io/source/_posts/en/nokia-8110-4g-edl-flash-tutorial.md

 2. In the boot state, start USB debugging (enter ` *#*#33284#*#*` on the keypad), plug in the computer after the debug icon is displayed, and enter `adb reboot edl`.

-3. Purchase the microUSB engineering cable, plug it into the computer in the off state and press the button on it, the engineering cable style is as shown.
+3. Purchase the microUSB EDL cable, plug it into the computer in the off state and press the button on it, the EDL cable style is as shown.
 ![edlcable.jpg](https://i.loli.net/2021/08/28/XbxU74GVyjIqNak.jpg)

 ### Step 3: Install QPST Tool